marwanm-dev/Devto-clone/MISSING.md

 _NEEDS FINISHING_

-Search queries must be from server to search and filter posts, tags, users and limiting them (Search page)

 FAQ, About, Contact

+Add new Notification types: likeComment and replyComment

 Redirect to previous page he was on if refresh token expired and he was redirected to login and actually logged back

 _NEEDS FIX_

-deletion of a reply (only) results in deleting the lowest one on that comment until refresh
+Deletion of a reply (only) results in deleting the lowest one on that specific comment until refetch/refresh

 Detection of what inputs changed on post edit (do not reupload the same image!)

-On google login, when edit profile if same image it gets uploaded
+Flash on Saving a post (in PostsList)

-Refetching on receiving a notification from socket.io but with a 1 sec delay setTimeout (do without setTimeout), do likeComment and replyComment
+Refetching on receiving a notification from socket.io with a 1 sec delay setTimeout do without (STANDBY)

+LoadingController is on pointer-events-none (STANDBY)

 Made a socket context instead of redux slice (STANDBY)

 OnEdit dashboard displays EditPost page before loading post (STANDBY)

-Flash on Saving a post (in PostsList)